ssandrews/Smoldyn/docs/user/user_manual_python.rst

 --------

 Smoldyn surfaces are infinitesimally thin structures that can be used to represent cell membranes, obstructions, system boundaries, or other things.
 They are 2D structures in 3D simulations, or 1D lines or curves in 2D simulations (or 0D points in 1D simulations).
-Each surface has a ``front`` and a ``back`` face, so molecules can interact differently with the two sides of a surface.
-Each surface is composed of one or more ``panel``\ s, where each panel can be a rectangle, triangle, sphere, hemisphere, cylinder, or a disk.
+Each surface has a ``front`` (:py:attr:`.smoldyn.Surface.front`) and a ``back`` (:py:attr:`.smoldyn.Surface.back`) face, so molecules can interact differently with the two sides of a surface.
+Each surface is composed of one or more panels (:py:class:`.smoldyn.Panel`), where each panel can be a rectangle (:py:class:`.smoldyn.Rectangle`), triangle (:py:class:`.smoldyn.Triangle`), sphere (:py:class:`.smoldyn.Sphere`), hemisphere (:py:class:`.smoldyn.Hemisphere`), cylinder (:py:class:`.smoldyn.Cylinder`), or a disk (:py:class:`.smoldyn.Disk`).
 Surfaces can be disjoint, with separate non-connected portions.
 However, all portions of a given surface type are displayed in the same way and interact with molecules in the same way.

-Surfaces get defined in ``surface blocks``, which start with ``start_surface`` and the surface name, and end with ``end_surface``.
-Within the surface block, define molecule interactions with this surface using the ``action`` or ``rate`` statements.
-In this case, the statement ``action all both reflect`` states that molecules of all species should reflect off of this surface upon collision with either of the two faces.
+For a given type of :py:class:`.smoldyn.Surface`, define molecule interactions with this surface using the function :py:meth:`.smoldyn.Surface.addAction` or :py:meth:`.smoldyn.Surface.addRate` statements.
+In this case, the statement ``surface.both.addAction([S, E, P, ES], "reflect")`` states that molecules of all species should reflect off of this surface upon collision with either of the two faces.
+Other action options are ``"absorb"`` and ``"transmit"``, for absorption by the surface, and transmission through the surface, respectively.
-Other action options are ``absorb`` and ``transmit``, for absorption by the surface, and transmission through the surface, respectively.
-Use the ``rate`` statement, which is not used in this file, for adsorption, desorption, or partial transmission through a surface.
+Use the :py:meth`.smoldyn.Surface.addRate` statement, which is not used in this file, for adsorption, desorption, or partial transmission through a surface.

+Define surface graphics using the :py:meth:`.smoldyn.Surface.setStyle` function by setting ``color`` and ``thickness`` arguments, e.g., ``membrane.both.setStyle(color="black", thickness=1)`` sets the color and thickness of the both faces of the surface ``membrane``.

-Define surface graphics using the ``color`` and ``thickness`` statements.
-For 3D simulations, the ``polygon`` statement is useful as well.
+For 3D simulations, the :py:meth:`.smoldyn.Surface.setStyle` statement is useful as well.
 With it, you can specify whether you want Smoldyn to draw just the panel edges (typically the best choice), the entire panel face, or other options.

 Surface panels definitions list each panel within the surface, including details about the panel location, orientation, and display.
 The sequence of these parameters is hard to remember but is described in the reference section of this manual.
-In this particular case, the statement ``panel sphere 0 0 1 50`` indicates that there should be a single spherical panel (actually a circle because this is a 2D simulation) with its center at the coordinates (0,0).
+In this particular case, the statement ``smoldyn.Sphere(center=[0,0], radius=1, slices=50)``  indicates that there should be a single spherical panel (actually a circle because this is a 2D simulation) with its center at the coordinates (0,0).
 This circle should have radius of 1 and get drawn with 50 straight line segments.
 The front face of this circle is on the outside and the back face is on the inside (this can be reversed by giving the radius with a negative value).

 Compartments